Q: What is the RAVEN?

 Q: Can I attach an additional display?

 A: Yes, if your computer can.
-On a Mac, additional displays can be configured in the System Preferences of your computer.
+Additional displays can be configured in the System Preferences or Display Preferences of your computer.

 Q: What do I do if something happens to my screen, or it goes out?